 - Great for busy weeknights when you just want to come home and eat dinner.

-- Slow Cooker Rustic Chicken Casserole – a tasty chunky casserole that’s packed with flavoursome vegetables and herbs – great with crusty bread and a baked potao.
+- Slow Cooker Rustic Chicken Casserole – a tasty chunky casserole that’s packed with flavoursome vegetables and herbs – great with crusty bread and a baked potato.

-- Slow Cooker Peri Peri Chicken Stew – a spicy little chicken stew that the kids just LOVE – serve with wedges and homemade Nando’s style peas.
+- Slow Cooker Peri Peri Chicken Stew – a spicy little chicken stew that the kids just LOVE – I serve with potato wedges and homemade Nando’s style peas.

 - 500g lean pork